Homemade pickles, ready overnight!

 - Dill.
 In order to give that bright flavor, you will need a few sprigs of fresh dill.
 Dried can be used but won’t be quite as flavorful and you’ll have to decrease the amount used by a third.

 - Garlic.
-While not absolutely necessary, the garlic does give a nice depth of flavor.
+While not absolutely necessary, the garlic does give a nice depth.

 - Peppercorns.
 If you cannot find whole black peppercorns simply substitute for a pinch of ground black pepper.